jdersch/PERQemu/PERQemu/Readme.txt

       any OS that supports it!

   Ethernet:
-    - A fake, bare-bones interface is now available when the "Ether" option for the OIO option board is configured.
-This is needed to allow Accent to properly initialize.
+    - A "null" bare-bones interface is now available when the "Ether" option for the OIO option board is configured.
+This allows Accent to initialize its NetMsgServer so other peripheral server processes (floppy, serial, etc) can start up.
 Consult the User Guide for more details!
+    - Implementation of a real host Ethernet interface is underway.

 There is a ton of additional detail about the internals of PERQemu itself in